danieldelcore/radapter/README.md

     component="'Button'"
     props="{
         subject: "'I ❤️ React'"
-        handleClick: "handleButtonClick",
+        handleClick: handleButtonClick,
     }"
 />
 ```

 ## Caveats
 rAdapter is limited in it's ability to handle children elements.
 Currently it only supports plain HTML elements, which are injected into the component via [dangerouslySetInnerHTML](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml).
-Please read and understand the implication of `dangerouslySetInnerHTML` before using this component.
+Please read and understand the implications of `dangerouslySetInnerHTML` before using this component.